 Assessment is 60% internal (on-going during the semester) and 40% external (final examination)

 - Teaching Arrangements

-One 2:50-minute laboratory in scheduled weeks run over the 13 weeks of semester
+2 lectures per week and a series of 3 hour laboratory sessions scheduled over the 13 weeks of semester

 - Recommended: Masselink, G., Hughes, M.G. and Knight, J. 2011.
 Introduction to Coastal Processes and Geomorphology.
 2nd ed.
 Arnold, London.

 - Communication, Critical thinking, Environmental literacy, Information literacy, Research,

 - Learning Outcomes

 - By the end of the paper you should:

 - Acquire an understanding of the dynamism of the coastal zone

 - Acquire an understanding of how coastal landforms develop and change